 The minimum educational requirement for admission into an MLS is a bachelor’s degree in any field.
 It’s even quite common for students of MLS programs to already hold a graduate degree.
 This means that the schools offering MLS programs often accept a certain number of graduate transfer credits from qualified candidates.

-Depending on your chosen program and its admissions committee, you may need to sit for a face-to-face or video interview and/or submit a personal essay or statement of purpose detailing the reasons you wish to earn an MLS and how it will enhance your career.
+Depending on your chosen program and its admissions committee, you may need to sit for a face-to-face or video interview or submit a personal essay or statement of purpose detailing the reasons you wish to earn an MLS and how it will enhance your career.

 Many programs also require references from former professors, academic advisors, mentors, and employers who can provide a meaningful assessment of your character and ability to complete graduate-level studies.